-THE triumph and fuccess of Charles was the most sensible mortification to the King of the Romans.
-He had loft a confiderable territory, which he thought he had acquired, and an accomplished princess whom he had espoused; he was affronted in the person of his daughter Margaret, who was sent back to him, after she had been treated during some years as Queen of France; he had reason to reproach himself with his own supine security, in neglecting the consummation of his marriage, which was eafily practicable for him, and which would have renChap.
-II.
-1490.
+THE triumph and success of Charles was the most sensible mortification to the King of the Romans.
+He had loft a confiderable territory, which he thought he had acquired, and an accomplished princess whom he had espoused; he was affronted in the person of his daughter Margaret, who was sent back to him, after being treated during some years as queen of France; he had reason to reproach himself with his own supine security, in neglecting the consummation of his marriage, which was eafily practicable for him, and which would have rendered the tye indiffoluble: These considerations threw him into the most violent rage, which he vented in very indecent expressions; and he threatened France with an invasion from the united arms of Austria, Spain, and England.